shiro-han/Process-Party/README.md

 # Process Party
-Process Party is a real-time system resource monitor that provides a customizable alternative to Linux’s default task manager.
-The application displays details about system resource usage, allows users to record system usage data as a CSV, and offers enhanced color customization within its interface.
+Process Party is a real-time system resource monitor that provides a customizable alternative to Ubuntu’s default task manager.
+Built using C++ and the Qt framework, the application displays detailed information about system resource usage, allows users to record, review, and export system usage data, and supports high interface customizability with fonts, application colors, a collapsible layout, and 18 preset themes.

 ## Features
 -  Detailed real-time graphical information about CPU usage, memory usage, disk activity, network activity, and